The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Some ballpoint pens can be refilled.

-Cheaper single use ballpoints such as the Bic Cristal cannot be reused and should be recycled when they run out of ink.
+Cheaper single use ballpoints such as the Bic Cristal cannot be reused.
+Instead, they should be recycled when they run out of ink.

 Any luxury ballpoint or pen priced above $12 will most likely be refillable.
 Simply unscrew the barrel from the tip and remove the ink cartridge.